autonity/docs.autonity.org/concepts/afd/index.md

 ### Protocol primitives

-Essential primitives of AFD are: accusation, innocence, and fault proofs; slashing and severity; jailing.
+Essential primitives of AFD are: accusation, innocence, and fault proofs; delta, range, and grace period; slashing and severity; jailing.

 #### Accusations